Species Introduction

 Acclimation Process

-Introducing your Corydoras aeneus to a new aquarium requires careful acclimation to minimize stress.
+When introducing your Corydoras aeneus to a new aquarium, a proper acclimation process is essential to minimize stress and ensure a smooth transition.
 Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
-After this, gradually introduce small amounts of tank water into the bag every 5 minutes for about an hour.
+After this, gradually introduce small amounts of aquarium water into the bag over the course of an hour.
 This process helps the fish adjust to the new water parameters.
-Once acclimated, gently release the fish into the aquarium using a net to avoid adding excess bag water.
-Avoid sudden changes in water conditions, as this can lead to shock.
-Monitoring their behavior after introduction will help you ensure they are settling in well.
+Once acclimated, gently release the fish into the tank using a net to avoid adding any transport water that may contain harmful substances.
+It is advisable to monitor the fish closely for the first few days to ensure they are adjusting well to their new environment.
+Providing a calm and stable setting during this transition will help your Corydoras feel secure and reduce the risk of stress-related health issues.

 Long-term Care